 What I Want

 Every day things just get more and more unknown.
-I know Ricky likes and he knows I like him, but we’re still not a couple.
+I know Ricky likes me and he knows I like him, but we’re still not a couple.
 I decided to take matters into my own hands.
 I knew Ricky would be at the club, he always is on Friday nights.
 Yeah, he tends to bring Martin and Bobby, but they won’t get in my way.
 I will have Ricky, no matter what.

 So I wait at the club, close to the entrance but not so close that someone (like Ricky) would think I was waiting on them.
 I stood there just swaying to the music waiting on him, but he’s taking forever.
 Does he think I have all the time in the world?
 Suddenly I saw him strolling up to the entrance.
 While he was getting his hand stamped, I slowly made my way through the crowd to give him a chance to find me.
 I wasn’t going to just throw myself at Ricky; he was going to come to me.